 Date of Adoption

 The PCC shall review this policy annually.
-The next review will take place at the first PCC meeting following the APCM to be held on 24th April 2019.
+The next review will take place at the July 2021 PCC Meeting.